We provide the Applied Project Management Certificate in association with various colleges and universities.

 There is also an exam in the final course.
 This covers all of the material learned in the program.

 Who are the instructors?

 All courses are taught by working professionals with over 20 years’ experience in management and teaching.
 All of the instructors hold the Project Management Professional (PMP)® credential, and have managed projects across a variety of industries.
 Being taught by experienced professionals ensures that you receive practical instruction that focuses on the things you really need to know.

-There are two instructors assigned to each term.
+There are at least two instructors assigned to each term.
 These instructors stay with the cohort throughout the term.
 This ensures that you receive consistent feedback throughout the course, and that you and your instructors get to know each other.